 Set up your email on your devices

-The Microsoft guide linked below shows how to configure an email account for various versions of Outlook (PC/Mac/Mobile).
+The Microsoft Guide shows how to configure an email account for the different versions of Outlook.

 Outlook can operate in cached mode or online mode on your PC.

-Cached mode means you email and address book is periodically updated, whereas online mode updates constantly.
+Cached mode means your email and address book are periodically updated.
+Whereas online mode updates constantly.
 There are different reasons for using cached or online mode.
 Online is almost instantaneously updated but can use up a lot of data.
-Cached mode will work even if there are issues with the network, and it will save a copy of your mailbox and address book to your device.
+The cached mode will work even if there are issues with the network.
+It will also save a copy of your mailbox and address book to your device.

 There are also instructions for how to set up email on your mobile phone:

 |Setting||Server name||Port||Encryption method|

 There are various limits and quotas applied to the University of Strathclyde email.
 The main ones to be aware of are: